AnnaSolovykh/booksworm-redux-shop/README.md

 ### Description:
 Bookworm is designed to showcase the integration of Redux with Node.js in creating a full-stack e-commerce solution.
 <br/>
-For more details about the backend features, [visit backend repository](https://github.com/AnnaSolovykh/bookworm-backend).
+For more details about the backend features, [visit the backend repository](https://github.com/AnnaSolovykh/bookworm-backend).

 ### Key Features: